Best Texas Car Accident Lawyers (2025)

 Car accident cases in Texas are as varied and unique as the people who call the Lone Star state home.
 In 2023, there were 15,219 serious injury crashes in Texas, causing serious injuries to 18,752 people.
 Another 4,283 people were killed.
 Many of these accidents gave rise to lawsuits for personal injuries or wrongful death.

 In addition to cases involving typical drivers acting negligently or recklessly, some types of Texas car accident cases are more complex.
-While having an attorney is valuable even in cases involving soft-tissue injuries and established liability, an experienced car accident attorney is crucial in high-value, contested or legally complex claims.
+While having an attorney is valuable even in cases involving soft-tissue injuries and established liability, an experienced car accident attorney is crucial in high-value, contested, or legally complex claims.

-- Commercial vehicles or "company cars."
 Many Texas companies provide their employees with temporary or permanent vehicles.
 If an at-fault driver is “on the clock” when involved in an accident, you may be able to pursue a lawsuit against their employer.

-- Rideshare accidents.
 Rideshare companies like Uber and Lyft operate in many Texas cities, improving accessibility and transportation options for residents and visitors.
 However, recovering what you deserve if you are in a collision with a rideshare vehicle as a passenger or driver can be challenging.
 A rideshare accident lawyer can help you hold the responsible parties accountable and recover your damages.

 How to Hire a Texas Car Accident Attorney